0meaWaMouShindeiru/UAIconverter/README.md

 By running the [`main.py`](https://github.com/0meaWaMouShindeiru/UAIconverter/blob/master/main.py), script will load all `.json` files in `input` folder, convert it to specified format and save it to output folder while appending `_SID_format` to the original name.
 I consider `SID` as Specification ID which would be specific to requested data format specification.
-In that case, we could recognize applied format just by reading its name.
+In that case, we could recognize applied format just by reading file name.

 ## Libraries used
 I have chosen `pandas` for data manipulation because I am most familiar with this library.